 A tire breakdown on the go can indeed cause several troubles for you if you are in a hurry.
 Although the patch method seems to be the choice of many people, it does not apply to all punctures.
-So, how close to the sidewall can be tire patched?

 If you are having this problem, scroll down immediately.
 We’ve compiled all the information you need under one incredibly detailed insight, which is waiting for you to discover.